 Chapter 2: Structure of Medical Cable

-The medical cable consists of three main components that contribute to its total performance: conductor, insulator, and jacket.
+The medical cable comprises three components contributing to its total performance: conductor, insulator, and jacket.

-In medical applications, there is a high possibility of the cable getting in contact with the patients.
-Therefore, you must consider the electrical leakage to the patients is during design, using the jacket.
+In medical applications, there is a high possibility of the cable contacting the patients.
+Therefore, using the jacket, you must consider the electrical leakage to the patients during the design.

 Chapter 3: Materials for Medical Cable

 You need to know the materials used for each cable component to select the type that will meet your requirements.
-These are just a few out of the numerous materials used for medical cable.
+These are just a few of the numerous medical cable materials.

 Below are the common jacketing materials used with their respective properties.